kalzeo/Augmented-Fashion-Android-AR/README.md

 ## Installing Bazel

-A script called ```install_bazel.sh``` has been provided to speed up the process of installing Bazel.
+A script called ```install_bazel.sh``` has been provided in the helpers folder to speed up the process of installing Bazel.
 It can be run using the following command: ```sh install_bazel.sh```.
-Again, this must be done through terminal and will require sudo privileges.
+Again, this must be done through terminal inside the helpers directory and will require sudo privileges.
 If the script fails to install Bazel, then the following steps can be done manually.

 **ONLY DO THESE STEPS IF THE INSTALL SCRIPT DOES NOT WORK**